cloges4/100-days-of-code/log.md

 **Link to work:**
 [Repo](https://github.com/cloges4/countdowntimer)

 ### Day 17 June 13, 2019

 **Today's Progress** With the Graduation tomorrow I did not get much done today but still at least 1 hour.
 I worked on some Basic Algorithm Scripting and wrote a few lines of javascript in the countdown timer

 **Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

 **Link to work:**
 [Repo](https://github.com/cloges4/countdowntimer)

+### Day 18 June 14, 2019

+**Today's Progress** Worked on getting better at writing algorithms efficiently.
+Spent sometime working on the project Euler problems.
+I enjoyed solving these, they are challenging enough without being impossible for a beginner.

+**Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

+**Link to work:**